craston/MARS/README.md

 but leverages both appearance and motion information from them.
 This is achieved by training a network to minimize the loss between its features and the Flow stream, along with the cross entropy loss for recognition.
-For more details, please refer to our [CVPR 2019 paper]() and our [website]().
+For more details, please refer to our [CVPR 2019 paper](https://hal.inria.fr/hal-02140558/document) and our [website](https://europe.naverlabs.com/Research/Computer-Vision/Video-Analysis/MARS).

 We release the testing code along trained models.
-We will release the training code in due course of time.

 <!-- #### Performance on Kinetics400